Problem

 Solution

-In parallel, working closely with the engineering team, we introduced automation for transferring overdue invoices and modernized key parts of the frontend architecture by reducing manual steps for users, as well as technical debt for the team.
+In parallel, working closely with the engineering team, we introduced Automation for transferring overdue invoices and modernized key parts of the Frontend architecture by reducing manual steps for users, as well as technical debt for the team.

 Key Improvements